master-co/theme-mode/README.md

 * 💫 Access theme preferences and modes through context
 * 🧩 Built-in `"use client"` directive

-## Why should I use
+## Why should I use this?
- this?
-CSS's `prefers-color-scheme` feature query cannot force override to the specified color mode.
+The `prefers-color-scheme` cannot force override to the specified color mode.
 Once you want to switch themes, you cannot use `@media (prefers-color-scheme: dark)`.

 https://stackoverflow.com/questions/56300132/how-to-override-css-prefers-color-scheme-setting